cilium/cilium/Documentation/concepts/ipam/eni.rst

 The operator maintains a list of all EC2 ENIs, VPCs and subnets associated with the AWS account in a cache.
-For this purpose, the operator performs the following two EC2 API operations:
+For this purpose, the operator performs the following three EC2 API operations:

  * ``DescribeNetworkInterfaces``
  * ``DescribeSubnets``